Project Healing Waters Fly Fishing & The America Cup

 Soldiers and Donors will fish the Eagle River and Nova Guides private ponds

-Guides wll be competitors from the 2013 America Cup.
+Guides will be world class competitors from The America Cup 2014.

 Goal: To increase the skill set to put trout in the net through progressive fly fishing methods.

-7:00am - Soldiers breakfast at McAllister's Grill in Nova Guides lodge.
+7:00am - Soldiers, guides, supporters breakfast at McAllister's Grill in Nova Guides lodge.

 8:00am - Soldiers will meet at Nova Guides lodge at Camp Hale.
 There will be an introduction to the Camp Hale historical area and program agenda review.
 Soldiers will meet their guide and supporter and go over tackle and fly fishing style.